Pound-Hash/colorblind_themes/README.md

-These themes are designed for terminal use by green-weak colorblind users.
+A place for green-weak colorblind themes.